robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

     weights = ef.max_sharpe()

-If you print these weights, you will get quite an ugly result, because they will be the raw results from the optimiser.
-As such, it is recommended that you use the :py:meth:`clean_weights` method, which truncates tiny weights to zero, and rounds the rest.
+If you print these weights, you will get quite an ugly result, because they will be the raw output from the optimiser.
+As such, it is recommended that you use the :py:meth:`clean_weights` method, which truncates tiny weights to zero and rounds the rest.

 .. code:: python